-Outcomes for PhD, MPhil and MD(Res)
+There are no alternative awards.
+Outcomes for PhD, MPhil, MD(Res) and EngD

-- 8.101 Except as provided in paragraph 8.96 the examiners, after reading the thesis, examine the student orally and at their discretion by written papers or practical examination or by both methods on the subject of the thesis and, if they see fit, on relevant subjects. - 8.102 The options open to examiners in determining the result of an examination are as follows: - i if the thesis fulfils the criteria (set out in Appendix 1) and the candidate satisfies the examiners in all other parts of the examination, the examiners will report that the candidate has satisfied them in the examination for the degree and recommend a Pass; - ii if the thesis otherwise fulfils the criteria but requires minor amendments and if the candidate satisfies the examiners in all other parts of the examination, the examiners may require the candidate to make minor amendments as specified by them in full and in writing, in or with their joint report, within three months.
-The amended thesis shall be submitted to the examiners or one of their number nominated by them for confirmation that the amendments are satisfactory; - iii if the thesis otherwise fulfils the criteria but requires major amendments and if the candidate satisfies the examiners in all other parts of the examination, the examiners may require the candidate to make major amendments as specified by them in full and in writing, in or with their joint report, within six or nine months (as specified by the examiners).
+- 8.112 Except as provided in paragraph 8.105 the examiners, after reading the thesis, examine the student orally and at their discretion by written papers or practical examination or by both methods on the subject of the thesis and, if they see fit, on relevant subjects. - 8.113 The options open to examiners in determining the result of an examination are as follows: - i if the thesis fulfils the criteria (set out in Appendix 1) and the candidate satisfies the examiners in all other parts of the examination, the examiners will report that the candidate has satisfied them in the examination for the degree and recommend a Pass; - ii if the thesis otherwise fulfils the criteria but requires minor amendments and if the candidate satisfies the examiners in all other parts of the examination, the examiners may require the candidate to make minor amendments as specified by them in full and in writing, in or with their joint report, within six months.
+The amended thesis shall be submitted to the examiners or one of their number nominated by them for confirmation that the amendments are satisfactory; - iii if the thesis otherwise fulfils the criteria but requires major amendments and if the candidate satisfies the examiners in all other parts of the examination, the examiners may require the candidate to make major amendments as specified by them in full and in writing, in or with their joint report, within nine months.
 The amended thesis shall be submitted to both the examiners for confirmation that the amendments are satisfactory;